FastLR: Non-Autoregressive Lipreading Model with Integrate-and-Fire

 In our work, we propose FastLR, a non-autoregressive lipreading model based on Transformer.
 To handle the challenges mentioned above and reduce the gap between FastLR and AR model, we introduce three methods as follows: \begin{itemize} \item To estimate the length of the output sequence and alleviates the problem of time correlation in target sequence, we leverage integrate-and-fire (I\&F) module to encoding the continuous video signal into discrete token embeddings by locating the acoustic boundary, which is inspired by \citet{dong2019cif}.
 These discrete embeddings retain the timing information and correspond to the target tokens directly. \item To enhance the feature representation ability of encoder, we add the connectionist temporal classification (CTC) decoder on the top of encoder and optimize it with CTC loss, which could force monotonic alignments.
 Besides, we add an auxiliary AR decoder during training to facilitate the feature extraction ability of encoder. \item To tackle the inherent ambiguity problem and reduce the spelling errors in NAR inference, we first propose a novel Noisy Parallel Decoding (NPD) for I\&F method.
 The rescoring method in NPD takes advantages of the language model in the well-trained AR lipreading teacher without harming the parallelizability.
 Then we bring Byte-Pair Encoding (BPE) into lipreading, which compresses the target sequence and makes each token contain more language information to reduce the dependency among tokens compared with character level encoding. \end{itemize}

-The core contribution of this work is that, we are the first to propose a non-autoregressive lipreading system, and present several elaborate methods metioned above to bridge the gap between FastLR and state-of-the-art autoregressive lipreading models.
+The core contribution of this work is that, we propose a non-autoregressive lipreading system, and present several elaborate methods metioned above to bridge the gap between FastLR and state-of-the-art autoregressive lipreading models.

 The experimental results show that FastLR achieves the speedup up to 10.97$\times$ comparing with state-of-the-art lipreading model with slight WER increase of 1.5\% and 5.5\% on GRID and LRS2 lipreading datasets respectively, which demonstrates the effectiveness of our proposed method.
 We also conduct ablation experiments to verify the significance of all proposed methods in FastLR.